fiammybe/amaryllis-modules/trunk/themes/lotus2012/readme.txt

 -Give an informative Title like "my Navigation".
 -For the content, we need the HTML-Code we like to include.
 For our example, go to the folder *icms-rootpath*/themes/lotus2012/tpl/ and open the navigation.html with an texteditor.
-Copy the full text and include the text into the Block-Content.
+Copy the full text and include the text into the Block-Content via the TinyMCE HTML-Area.
 Your Content should now look like:

    										<a href="<{$icms_url}>/#" title="Link To The World-News Page">WORLD NEWS</a>
                                         <a href="#" title="Link To The Sport Page">SPORTS</a>